 The recent cold snap isn’t even very high on the list of cold snaps-it ranks 55th in the list of cold snaps since 1900 when the statistics were first collected.
 So, the recent cold snap wasn’t only long overdue, it wasn’t particularly cold.
 Our predecessors faced much colder weather than we do today.

 The statistics that made things clearest for me is that there have only been two days that rank in the list of the top 100 coldest days since 2000.
 However, there have been 13 days that rank in the list of the top 100 warmest days in the same time period.
-Although these statistics aren’t much comfort to anyone who has suffered broken pipes due to the cold, they all point to one thing—even though it has been cold, the earth is generally getting warmer.
+At this point, I’m genuinely interested in recording some of my own data around the area I live, and with weather stations like Weather Underground and others, it can be easier to find user recorded statistics in a specific location.
+As well as record and upload my own to see any changes throughout any given time periods which could come in handy for statistic analysis.
+Although these statistics aren’t much comfort to anyone who has suffered broken pipes due to the cold, they all point to one thing-even though it has been cold, the earth is generally getting warmer.

 Reducing pollution is an essential part of bringing global warming (defined as a general warming trend with more frequent extremes in weather conditions) under control.
 Personalizing global warming is an important part of understanding it.
 Create a list of changes that you’ve noted over the past ten or so years, such as the additional costs for cooling your home and the number of days you have to use the air conditioner each year.
 Once you start looking around and seeing how global warming is affecting both finances and health, you begin seeing why it’s personally important for you to control it.
 Let me know your thoughts about global warming and controlling pollution at [email protected].